Hakamate/H-ToolsApi/README.md

 # H-Ytb-Download-Serve

-**H-Ytb-Download-Serve** is a simple AdonisJs server to download youtube videos as MP3
+**H-Ytb-Download-Serve** is a simple AdonisJs server to download youtube videos as MP3.
+Can see an example of integration at [H-Ytb-Download-APP](https://github.com/Hakamate/H-Ytb-Dowload-APP)

 ## Features